deepsuchak/End-to-End-ML-Classification-Heart-Disease-/README.md

 # End-to-End-ML-Classification-Heart-Disease

-# Workflow/Action Plan
+### Workflow/Action Plan
-It is one of my first end to end Data Science projects All the way from the basic data analysis ---> to exploratory data analysis ---> to visualization of data ---> to modelling ---> to comparing various models ---> to figuring out the best one ---> to improving that model (fancy it as hyperparameter tuning) ---> to calculating the accuracy metrics ---> to 'finally & finally' end it by checking out the most important features contributing to the model
+It is one of my first end to end Data Science projects All the way from the basic data analysis ---> to exploratory data analysis ---> to visualization of data ---> to modelling ---> to comparing various models ---> to figuring out the best one ---> to improving that model (fancy it as hyperparameter tuning) ---> to calculating the accuracy metrics ---> to 'finally & finally' end it by checking out the most important features contributing to the model.
+### More to Come
+I'll be uploading the pickle file...

-# Link to dataset
+### Link to dataset
 https://www.kaggle.com/datasets/cherngs/heart-disease-cleveland-uci

 ## Heart Disease Data Dictionary